19/3/2004 -- Of piano songs and Wodehouse-speak

 Sighs...my friends have returned to their unis in the US.

-So ends three months of talking on the phone, sms-es, having lunch, and playing music together.
+So ends three months of talking on the phone, sms-es, having

 It's good luck and allzebest for the new term til next year...